-The Deferred Retirement Option Plan (DROP) is a separate provision of your Retirement System that provides benefits for you if you elect to retire from the System and continue to work for the City as a Police Officer.
-A member of the System is eligible to retire and become a DROP participant on the day the member reaches age 50 or complete 22 years of service with the City.
+The Deferred Retirement Option Plan (DROP) is a separate provision of your Retirement System that provides benefits for you if you elect to retire from the System and continue to for the City as a Police Officer.
+You are not eligible to enter the DROP unless you were eligible to retire on September 30, 2011, that is, you were at least age 50, or were any age with 22 or more years of service on September 30, 2011.
 If you would like to participate in the DROP, then you must make your intent known by writing to the Board of Trustees.